-In honor of Women’s Equality Day, we are spotlighting one of our amazing employees, Ruth Moore.
+In honor of Women’s Equality Day, we our employee spotlight features one of our amazing employees, Ruth Moore.
 Learn more about Ruth below!

 What is your role at Covestic?

 For this month’s employee spotlight I’m the Service Delivery Manager for the One Store Operations Center at Microsoft.
 I have a team of about 50 including Analysts, Shift Leads, Technical Leads, and Project Managers.
 We provide incident management support for their Commerce and Ecosystems organization.
 That’s what we do, but what we are is a little different.
 We’re a team that has the discipline to provide a consistent experience, the agility to adjust to the unexpected, and the expertise to lead.
 I like to think that has a little bit to do with me.

 For me personally, the short version of my role is that I manage the business of the OSOC.
 I like to think of it as having internal-facing and external-facing responsibilities.

 Externally, I’m a representative for the OSOC, out in front so to speak.
 I work directly with Microsoft to present and improve the state of the business for all of us.
 The information I provide influences Microsoft procedures and discussions with their stakeholders as well as those between my team and Microsoft.
 Externally, there’s also relationship building.
 I’m constantly talking with my Microsoft counterparts and presenting data to ensure we provide the service quality they expect – or even better, exceed it.